 Parents are welcome to come in to school at any time by arrangement to discuss their child’s needs and we will be honest and open with you.

-There is a range of external providers and agencies in this area and we will work with you to identify what support would be most suitable for you or your child.
+There are some external providers and agencies available in this area and we will work with you to identify what support would be most suitable for you or your child.

 Derbyshire Information, Advice and Support Service for SEND can help you find the information you need to make informed decisions and can attend meetings with you.